zammad/zammad-org/src/en/documentation/use/guides/two-factor-auth.md

 ---
 order: 9
-title: Two-Factor Authentication
+title: Two-factor authentication
 ---

-# Two-Factor Authentication
+# Two-factor authentication

 Two-factor authentication (2FA) enhances the security of your Zammad account by adding an extra layer of verification beyond a password.
 It requires you to provide two different types of authentication factors, typically something you